GTM debug

 Things are a little different for electric trucks than for autonomous vehicles, especially if we cast an eye on the Last Mile Delivery sector, i.e. distribution and courier companies.
 The sight of a courier in an electric car no longer surprises anyone these days - and very well!
 For vehicles up to 3.5 tonnes moving around large cities, the electric model is performing well.

 Alternative fuels could also help in the fight against climate change and air pollution, issues that are becoming increasingly important in urban areas.
-Hauliers are taking an interest in this topic, LNG, among others, which is a low-emission fuel, had its moment of popularity, but after the increases, the demand for it has decreased.
+Hauliers take increasing interest, specifically in bioLNG and HVO, which complement eMobility and hydrogen in reaching net zero emissions.

 Big Data in Trucking: optimising operations